Lavezur/youtube-clone-by-lavezur/README.md

-# This a something like youtube clone by me
+# This is a something like youtube clone by me

 Just a simple react app